Could turning your shower to cold for the last 30 seconds each day be the fastest way to boost immune function in the body and increase metabolism?

 JOIN OUR COLD EXPOSURE COMMUNITY CHALLENGE

-On July 22nd, we'll be kicking off the Cold Exposure Community Challenge in the Food Matters Community.
+Join the Food Matters Community to see our community challenge!
 When you finish your warm shower, switch to cold for 30 seconds and enjoy the invigorating cold water to wake up your mind, body, and immune system!

 Share your experience on any social platform or in the Food Matters Community Group with the hashtag #GetChilly to be in the draw to win Food Matters Swag!